 Hi and welcome to the Humanities Department page!

-My name is Mary-Anne Searle-Tebbit and I am the Head of Department for Humanities at Centenary Heights State High School.
+My name is Ms Barton and I am the acting Head of Department for Humanities at Centenary Heights State High School.
 I love our school because we are lucky enough to have fantastic students and a committed and highly capable staff.

 I believe Humanities subjects are critical in any young persons’ education because they ensure that students have a well-rounded and informed view of the world around them.
 Humanities reaches the very heart of people, not just the brain.